7 Strategy To Help You Resist Eating

 If you only cook up one serving per person, you won’t have enough for seconds.
 Even if you are just cooking for yourself, measure out one serving and stick to it so that you don’t have a cooked option for seconds once you finish your first helping.

 5) Stay the course:

 There’s no reason why you can’t eat “restaurant-style” every night (if you chalk out the time and plan).
 Eat in courses.
-Have a low cal appetizer like stuffed mushrooms, steamed clams or veggies dipped in hummus.
+Have a low-cal appetizer like stuffed mushrooms, steamed clams or veggies dipped in hummus.
 Then, have a large starter salad.
-Follow that with a bowl of broth based soup and then bring out your main course plate filled with a lean protein, veggies and a small serving of grains.
+Follow that with a bowl of broth-based soup and then bring out your main course plate filled with lean protein, veggies, and a small serving of grains.
 With four courses, chances are that you won’t be going for “seconds” anytime soon.

 6) Occupy your hands and your mind for 20 minutes: